Treatment for COPD

-Home remedies for COPD – most common form of natural treatment for COPD
+Home remedies for COPD – the most common form of natural cure for COPD

-Home remedies for COPD are representing one of the most common approaches to natural treatments for COPD that can ease COPD symptoms with ease at home.
+Home remedies for COPD represent one of the most common approaches to natural treatments for COPD that can ease COPD symptoms at home.

 Below are the most popular home remedies for COPD

 Cigarette smoke exposes your lungs to an irritant that causes physical damage.
 This is why smokers often develop COPD.
 Smoking is responsible for 8 out of every 10 deaths due to COPD.
 Smoking is the leading cause of COPD, and most people with COPD either smoke or are used to smoke.
 Breathing in lung irritants other than cigarette smoke — such as chemical fumes, dust, or air pollution — can also cause COPD.